scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 --------

 # Taxonomy of Moths
+There are some 160,000 species of moths in the world, compared to 17,500 species of butterflies.

 ##  Drepanidae
 The Drepanidae is a family of moths with about 660 species described worldwide.